September 14, 2012

 Psalm 56:3-4 says, “Whenever I am afraid, I will trust in You.
 In God (I will praise His word), In God I have put my trust; I will not fear.
 What can flesh do to me?"

 All believers know that God is necessary.
 We know we could not exist without Him, yet how often have people become overcome with the cares of this world because they question whether God is enough.

 I talked about a reverential fear of God earlier in this booklet.
-When I exhort you to trust God, the basis of that trust is founded upon a fear of God as Isaiah 50:10 talks about, “Who is among you that feareth the Lord, that obeyeth the voice of his servant, that walketh in darkness, and hath no light? let him trust in the name of the Lord, and stay upon his God.”
+When I exhort you to trust God, the basis of that trust is founded upon a fear of God as Isaiah 50:10 talks about, “Who among you fears the Lord?
+Who obeys the voice of His Servant?
+Who walks in darkness and has no light?
+Let him trust in the name of the Lord and rely upon his God.”

 God’s alarm clock has gone off.
 It’s time for every person in every nation to seek God.
-Second Chronicles 7:14 says, “If My people, which are called by My name, shall humble themselves, and pray, and seek My face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.”
+2 Chronicles 7:14 says, “If My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from Heaven, and will forgive their sin and heal their land.”
 We can host a prayer meeting on the hour every hour for the next 100 years, but all the prayer in the world is not going to do any good unless we humble ourselves before God and seek Him.